The Current Ebola Outbreak and the U.S. Role: An Explainer

 What has the response cost, and how much funding has been provided?

-From August 2018 through September 2019 the amount of funding directed to response activities in the DRC included under four iterations of a national Strategic Response Plan has reached almost $275 million.
+From August 2018 through early December 2019 the amount of funding directed to response activities in the DRC included under four iterations of a national Strategic Response Plan has reached $361 million.
 This amount does not include additional DRC outbreak activities not captured under the plans, nor response costs in Uganda and preparedness costs in neighboring countries.
-The WHO Director-General has called on donors to fully fund the response, and U.N. leadership has said the response will not be successful “without a big scale up in funding.”

 Funding amounts provided under each of the plans so far: